-When you go to sell a home, you have to recover other expenses, including cost of resale such as broker’s commission (5 to 6%), plus transfer tax of 1% to 2% (depending on locality).
+Your home may grow in value or it may not.
+Furthermore, when you go to sell a home, you have to recover other expenses like the broker’s commissions (5 to 6%) and transfer taxes of 1% to 2% (depending on the location).

 Additionally, even with a home mortgage interest deduction, a homeowner will still be required to pay a steep sum of interest.
-For instance, a mortgage amount of $198,400.00 requires a 20% down payment of $49,600.00, an interest rate of 4.667% (the interest rate published by PNC Bank as of July 21, 2014 for a 80% mortgage with zero points) results in an interest payment of $174,214.00 over the life time of the loan.
-Assuming the family were in the 25% tax bracket, the savings would have been $1,451.71 a year or $120.98 a month.
-The out of pocket interest would have cost $4,355.42 a year or $362.95 a month.
+For instance, a mortgage amount of $198,400.00 requires a 20% down payment of $49,600.00, an interest rate of 4.667% (the interest rate published by PNC Bank as of July 21, 2014 for an 80% mortgage with zero points) results in an interest payment of $174,214.00 over the lifetime of the loan.
+Assuming the family was in the 25% tax bracket, the savings would have been $1,451.71 a year or $120.98 a month.
+The out-of-pocket interest would have cost $4,355.42 a year or $362.95 a month.
 You would save $43,553 over the life of the loan, and you would have paid out over $174,000.

 Home Maintenance Costs

 When it comes to owning a home, upkeep is a regular activity.
-Cleaning the gutters.
-Replacing your roof.
-Replacing the HVAC system.
-Fixing Doors.
-Lawn Care.
-Snow Removal.
-The list goes on and on.
-Thousands of dollars can be spent for replacing your air conditioning, carpeting, landscaping, as well as appliances like a washer and dryer.
+Cleaning the gutters, replacing your roof, replacing the HVAC system, fixing doors, lawn care, snow removal, and so on.
+Thousands of dollars can easily be spent replacing your air conditioning, carpeting, and landscaping, as well as appliances like a washer and dryer.
 You can’t write off the expense on your taxes, and while it is possible to recover the cost at the time of sale, rarely is the entire amount ever recovered.

 Evaluating Mortgage Payments